rpriam/stratifreg-code/README.md

-# computer code for communication stratifreg
+# computer code for communication "Family of linear regression mixture models stratified along the outcome"